 It is the cheapest of all the major cities in Scandinavia.
 Visiting Gothenburg is cheaper than visiting the capital Stockholm.
 If we look outside of Sweden, Gothenburg is significantly more affordable than the main cities of Denmark and Norway.

-But you don’t miss out on any fun: Gothenburg is a decently sized city with plenty of opportunities for shopping, eating and drinking.
+But you don’t have to miss out on any fun: Gothenburg is a decently sized city with plenty of opportunities for shopping, eating and drinking.
 Plus a lot of attractions.
 There are many cool museums in Gothenburg, and the city has some pleasant public parks.

 If you want to visit other affordable parts of Scandinavia, you can take the southbound train to Halmstad or Malmö.
 You can also take the ferry to Frederikshavn, a town in Northern Denmark where prices are lower than in other Danish regions.